askimed/nf-test/docs/getting-started.md

 nf-test init
 ```

 The `init` command creates the following files in the root directory of the pipeline: `nf-test.config` and `tests/nextflow.config`.
-It also creates a folder `tests` which is the home of your test code.
+It also creates a folder `tests` which is the home of your test code and includes the Nextflow working directory.

 In the [configuration](configuration.md) section you can learn more about this files.